 As a society have an unhealthy relationship with sugar.
-Foods with added sugar tend to be low nutrition and high calorie and are a major reason for the rise in obesity in the last couple decades.
+Foods with added sugar tend to be low nutrition and high calorie and are a major reason for the rise in obesity in the last couple of decades.

 There is added sugar in so many things, products you would never expect.
 I was shocked to realize there is added sugar in what was my preferred brand of organic broth.
 It’s all of them: chicken, beef, even vegetable broth!

 Don’t believe me?
-Take a walk around your grocery store and read labels.
+Take a walk around your grocery store and read the labels.
 I’m sure you’ll be as surprised as I was to find it in so many grocery products.
 Added sugar is everywhere.

-For children, dehydration can be extremely dangerous, and some kids are definitely not the best with staying hydrated either!
+For children, dehydration can be extremely dangerous, and some kids are definitely not the best at staying hydrated either!
 It is up to parents to make sure that they are constantly taking in fluids, especially if they are athletes.

-Training and Off Season Nutrition for Young Athletes
+Training and Off-Season Nutrition for Young Athletes

 Regardless of the season, healthy eating should always be a priority.
-It is ineffective for athletes to eat well during training and games and then eat poorly during the off season.
+It is ineffective for athletes to eat well during training and games and then eat poorly during the off-season.

-The “yo-yo” effect of this type of diet can have severe negative consequences on overall health, and may lead to nutrient deficiencies and overall weakness.
+The “yo-yo” effect of this type of diet can have severe negative consequences on overall health and may lead to nutrient deficiencies and overall weakness.
 In order to maintain excellent health and nutrition year-round, it is best to maintain the same meal schedule.